maan-alboushi/bq-flex-scheduler/README.md

  ## Airflow code:
   Airflow code has tasks to create empty table and a dataset then delete them for the sake of demo.
  * Add project id.
- * Change tasks sequence as needed.
+ * Change tasks sequence as needed, see https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/tasks.html
  * Change slots capacity amount.
+ * By default Tasks are entirely isolated and may be running on entirely different machines therefore XCom must be used, see https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/xcoms.html